What should I expect on my first visit?

 Depending on what you need and are open to, treatment may include:

 The needles are hair thin but very powerful.
 They can loosen tight and painful muscles, boost organ function, remove blockages and stagnation, lift the spirit, improve circulation, digestion, absorption, hormone imbalances, neurological problems, and so much more.
-This is the shared experience of millions of patients and practitioners over 5000 years.
+Acupuncture affects the nervous system and places it in a parasympathetic state where it can repair itself.
+See this study.

 Applying “suction-like” cups to the skin to draw out toxins, remove phlegm, or loosen tight muscles.